Prepare, Prepare, Prepare,

 You arrive at the venue early.
-It’s time to double check your sound settings on the mic to make sure you are heard by everyone, you test your material on the computer and the projector to make sure all is still working.
+Giving you time to double check your sound settings on the mic to make sure you are heard by everyone.
+Plus test your material on the computer and the projector to make sure all is still working.

-If the event is being video recorded make sure with the camera they can see you in all the areas you will be speaking, determine how you can get a copy for your analysis.
+With video, recordings make sure the camera can see you in all the areas you will be speaking.
+Determine how you can get a copy for your analysis and promotion.

-When no recordings, set up your phone with audio record so you have a recording of your talk.
+When no recordings, set up your phone with an audio recorder so you have a recording of your talk.
 You cannot measure and improve if you can’t go through every word and gesture you gave.

 Workout the speaking area while visualising your powerful popular successful presentation

 Are you selling a product?
 Have you explicit permission to sell?